top of page

 In the spirit of Maggie Nelson and Max Porter, Menzel’s writing is wild, lush, recursive, and intentionally messy.
 A mesmerizing and unique debut, The Girl Who Became a Rabbit intersects fable and trauma, femininity and creatureliness, and imagines the transformation of the body, perhaps, into language.

-Advance Reader Copy of The Girl Who Became a Rabbit
+Resources and Exercises to Pair with The Girl Who Became a Rabbit

-for The Girl Who Became a Rabbit
+The Girl Who Became a Rabbit desk scene

 Molly McCully Brown